A GUIDE TO HYDROSTATIC HEAD RATINGS

 Application of Water Pressure

-- Water is applied to one side of the fabric at a controlled rate with either a column of water or using a pressurised chamber that applies force in Millimetres of water column.
+• Water is then applied to the face side of the fabric at a controlled rate with either a column of water or using a pressurised chamber that applies force in Millimetres of water column.

 Measuring water penetration